marek-mikula/marek-mikula/README.md

 - code style & standards checking with **PHPCS** and static analysis using **PHPStan**
 - handling async jobs using RabbitMq

+### JustItPro s.r.o., full stack developer, full-time/part-time \[Jan 2022 - Now\]

+Development of an application used for hiring new employees for company in Indonesia, Vietnam and Philippines.
+Application connects multiple 3rd party APIs, collects lots of user data for further processing and allows users to digitally sign various contracts needed for the hiring process.
+Also development of a small micro-service for fetching translations from Google Docs sheet and tiny node.js script which handles the connection to this micro-service.

+Backend - **PHP 8.1** + **Laravel 9** | Frontend - **Vue.js** + **Nuxt.js**, **Typescript**

+- 10 day sprints, **Jira**
+- **CI/CD** using Bitbucket pipelines
+- using standardized Git flow along with daily code reviews
+- version control using Git
+- communication via Slack
+- writing automated unit and feature tests using PHP Pest and PHPUnit
+- code style and code quality checking with Laravel Pint and PHP Insights
+- tracking time using Toggl

 ## Working with 💪

 Technologies I am using on daily basis with advanced knowledge.

-- PHP 8.0+, Laravel 8+, Yii2
+- PHP 8.0+, Laravel 9, Yii2
-- JS ES6, jQuery, Vue.js
+- JS ES6, jQuery, Vue.js, Nuxt.js
 - Webpack bundler / Laravel Mix
 - HTML
-- CSS, Sass, Less, PostCSS, Bootstrap, TailwindCSS
+- CSS, Sass, Less, PostCSS, Bootstrap, TailwindCSS, Bootstrap
 - SQL, Phpmyadmin, Adminer
 - Git
 - Bash
-- Cypress, PHPUnit, Codeception
+- Cypress, PHPUnit, PHP Pest, Jest
 - PHPCS, PHPStan, PHPLint and other static analysis tools
 - Markdown
-- RabbitMQ

 ## Came across these ✔